angelospanag/bazaarvoice-go-sdk/README.md

 Responses are formatted using the [JSON API](http://jsonapi.org/) specification.

-**Warning** This project Work In Progress and under heavy development.
+**Warning** This project is considered Work In Progress and under heavy development.

 ## Installation